11MindFlayer11/GesTune/README.md

-# GesTune- Hand Gesture Volume Tuning
+# GesTune- Tune Volume with Hand Gestures

 Control your system's volume using hand gestures via a webcam.
 This project uses OpenCV for video processing, MediaPipe for hand tracking (through a custom module), and Pycaw for controlling system volume on Windows.